xudd/xudd/docs/source/cloud.rst

 Product driven development.

 With XUDD, we're agile, and we definitely SCRUM.
 We've got a dedicated SCRUM-lord who runs stand-up meetings.
+SCRUM solves all the
+problems: if you had a problem with the way you develop code, just follow the SCRUM, it'll fix it, otherwise you don't understand the problem.
+But with XUDD, we understand all the problems, which is why we don't have any.

 We've got all the clouds with XUDD.
 Remote clouds???
 Local clouds???
 Public clouds???
 Private clouds???
 We've got all of them.
 ALL THE